Warm and welcoming. Words to describe a beautiful downtown in Greenville, South Carolina

 My Spinach and Goat Cheese Salad contained more spinach than I could possibly eat, a tangy with slight spice dressing, and thinly sliced mushrooms.
 I would have preferred the ball of goat cheese un-fried, but it was very lightly done.
 Alex’s Hip Hop Salad was mixed greens with crumbled blue cheese and house vinaigrette.
 We would have loved to try a couple of the scrumptiously described desserts, but were too full.

 Ristorante Bergamo has an inviting decor and welcoming staff.
 Scott was our server and was a delight to interact with.
 Alex had an Insulata Mista Stagione—the sun dried tomato made this dish.
 I had a Caesar Salad, which can sometimes be too plain or too lemony for me.
 Not so with this special salad.
 My main course was the Linguine al Pomodoro & Basilico.
 I’m not a fan of red sauce except for Pomodoro and this one did not disappoint.
-Alex’s Pappardelle con Porcini was as excellent—the pasta was as light as we’ve experienced in Italy.
+Alex’s Pappardelle con Porcini was as excellent—both pastas were as light as we’ve experienced in Italy.

 Warm kindness abounds in Greenville—from our dining experiences to popping into CVS for a bottle of water.
 Smiles are huge and eye contact the norm.
 And if you’re very lucky, when you’re strolling Main Street while debating the multitude of dining choices, maybe you’ll be like us and receive an impromptu a cappella serenade from a chap hanging out with his friends.